DexterLex98/Drifter/README.md

 - Download as zip and extract it

 ## Using Drifter
-Within the directory Drifter you will find [mover.py]
+Within the directory Drifter you will find [mover.py](mover.py)
-- Open the directory where you have extracted/cloned drifter in CMD/Powershell mode by "Ctrl+Shift+RightClick", now follow the steps below
+- Open the directory where you have extracted/cloned drifter in CMD/Powershell mode by "Ctrl+Shift+RightClick", within the CMD you have to run the script.
+## Usage
+`
+python3 mover.py
+`

 ### Prerequisites
+- Windows OS
-Python 3.7.6 atleast
+- Python 3.7.6 atleast

 ## License